-Cannabidiol, or CBD for short, is a natural cannabinoid compound found in cannabis plants.
-Unlike its close cousin THC, CBD is completely non-psychotropic.
-That’s another way of saying it doesn’t get you high.
+Cannabidiol, or CBD for short, is a natural cannabinoid compound found in the cannabis plant.
+Unlike its close cousin tetrahydrocannabinol (THC), CBD is non-intoxicating so it won’t get you high.

 CBD has a long list of potential health benefits backed by a growing volume of scientific research.